WSNR: Sports radio

 In 1997, the station was sold to One On One Sports, and it became WJWR as a full time sports radio outlet.
 After One on One Sports merged with the Sporting News newspaper, the network was renamed Sporting News Radio, and the call letters were then changed to WSNR.

 In 2001, the station was acquired by Rose City Radio.
-Several New Jersey political leaders noted that Jersey City was the largest city in the nation without a commercial AM, FM to TV station.
+Several New Jersey political leaders noted that Jersey City was the largest city in the nation without a commercial AM, FM or TV station.
 So around 2002, WSNR was re-licensed to Jersey City, coupled with a request for more nighttime power.
 WJWR, and later WSNR, was the flagship station for the New York Islanders hockey team, and at various times carried the play by play for the New York Liberty of the Women's National Basketball Association (WNBA), the New York CityHawks of the Arena Football League, and the Brooklyn Cyclones baseball team of the New York–Penn League.

 From 2001 to 2006, the station was owned by Paul Allen's Vulcan Ventures.
 Despite the ownership change, it retained the station's affiliation with Sporting News Radio.
 The station was also briefly a Motor Racing Network (MRN) affiliate and was the only New York metro area station broadcasting NASCAR events.
 During this time, the station began selling blocks of time to independent producers while still airing sports the other hours of the day.
 From 10 a.m. to 3 p.m. weekdays, WSNR featured a big band show produced and hosted by Danny Stiles, playing only music from the 1920s, 1930s, 1940s and early 1950s.